 Your club’s Certificate of Currency will be sent directly to the primary email address you have nominated during your MyCricket registration, along with a paid tax invoice, once the funds are confirmed as paid.

 Club administrators are unable to edit these team numbers.
+Junior teams will be listed as 0.
+This is because Insurance for Juniors is collected on a per player basis.
 If you believe the numbers to be incorrect, please DO NOT complete the online payment process.
-Please contact Arvind Suresh at email@example.com or call 9085 4012to advise the correct numbers so that the invoicing system can be updated accordingly.
+Please contact email@example.com to advise the correct numbers so that the invoicing system can be updated accordingly.
 You will then be able to revisit the Marsh website shortly after you complete the process.

 To assist you with completing Victorian Cricket Registration and the National Club Risk Protection Programme, this website outlines the requirements for this season and explains how to: